-The COVID-19 pandemic in 2020 introduced millions of employees to remote work, transforming bedrooms into home offices and in-person meetings into video calls.
-In fact, a Gallup survey1 found that 70% of Americans were working from home by April of 2020.
+The COVID-19 pandemic forced many employees to quickly shift to remote work setups, transforming bedrooms into home offices and in-person meetings into video calls.

 In this article, we'll explain why remote work remains popular, share some steps you need to take to confirm your organization is remote-ready, and offer tips on offering benefits to remote employees.